 bun-workspaces

-• Run inline Bun Shell scripts from your workspaces 🐚
+• 🐚 Run one-off Bun Shell commands in your workspaces 🐚

 This package is unopinionated and works with any project structure you want.
 Think of this as a power suit you can snap onto native workspaces, rather than whole new monorepo framework.